MTT Strategy: Tournament Poker from Registration to Final Table 2026

 The strategic question in the money is no longer “how do I survive” but “where does the real equity live.”
 In most MTT payout structures, the top three or four places contain 50% to 70% of the total prize pool, with first place often paying 100x your buy-in compared to a min-cash return of 1.5x to 2x.
 This math is why accumulating chips to reach the final table adds far more equity than laddering one spot at a time from 500th to 200th.

 Making that switch in practice is harder than it sounds.
-Grinders who spent the last 30 minutes bubble-abusing medium stacks often keep running the same playbook after the bubble bursts, even though short stacks are now shoving much wider and medium stacks are hunting for doubles.
 The adjustment window is short, typically the first orbit or two after the money.
+Watch for these three signals that the table dynamic has changed:

 Final Table Strategy: Closing Out the Run